 In mono call recordings, we only store voice identification for users who have opted into the voice identification feature.
 Voice identification is not stored for any other call participants.

-For info on how to enable Voice Identification, see this.
+For information on how to enable voice identification, see this.